 In Autumn Lake Healthcare at Arlington West, 13.59% of Patients use Anti-Anxiety Medication

 This metric indicates the percentage of long-term residents which were administered antianxiety drugs.
 These medications are used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents

-This is the percentage of patients exhibiting symptoms of depression.
-High levels of depression may reveal lower quality care.
+This tells you the percentage of patients exhibiting signs of depression.
+High levels of depression could imply a lower level of care.

 Appropriate Vaccine Usage

 In Autumn Lake Healthcare at Arlington West, 90.84% of Patients

 This metric is a measure of the percent of long-term residents who received the flu and pneumonia vaccines.
 Respiratory viruses can be fatal for nursing home patients, making these vaccines vital to patient safety.

 In Autumn Lake Healthcare at Arlington West, 20.64% Percentage of Patients

 This indicates the percentage of patients who required additional assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with ADL's could be a sign of decline of a resident's health.